-- Can be used with Android as well as iOS
+- Can be used with Android and iOS

 - Brightness of display